 Because in chords and hymn playing, the bass pedal notes are part of the chord harmony, either as a root or inversion, rather than a separate independent part.

 It’s possible that guitarists have an advantage when learning to play hymns on the organ because they are usually “chord minded”.
 If the student organist is able to see blocks of notes in terms of chords, it could be very useful for getting off to a good start when learning to play the church organ, and in particular, when learning to play the bass pedals.
+See Church Organ Pedal Breakthrough! simple exercises and tips for good steady progress incorporating the pedals.

 More information about pedal playing and making the transition from piano to church organ can be found at the Reluctant Organist.